Bridge Pose

 Partnering:

-Ask a partner to help train your thighs to lift the right way by using a yoga belt.
-After you lift yourself up as high as you can in the pose, they should stand behind your head and put the yoga belt around your knees.
+Ask a partner to help train your thighs to lift correctly by using a yoga belt.
+After you lift yourself up as high as you can in the pose, they should stand behind your head and place the yoga belt around your knees.

 Holding each end of the belt in their hands, they can gently pull your knees a little more toward your torso.
 The belt also slightly braces the outer thighs, helping you focus on turning your thighs in as you lift your pelvis up more.